Health & Nutrition6 min read

 Holiday Travel With Your Dog

-• Research emergency vet clinics at your destination before you leave
+• Research emergency vet clinics at your destination before you leave.

 Enjoy the Season Safely

-The holidays should be a celebration for your whole family, including the four-legged members.
-A little preparation and awareness is all it takes to keep your dog safe through the season.
-Keep toxic foods secured, supervise around decorations, maintain routines, and plan ahead for fireworks and travel.
-Your dog will be happier, safer, and ready to ring in the new year with you.
+The holidays should be fun for everyone in your house.
+A little preparation is all it takes to keep your dog safe.
+Keep the toxic foods locked up.
+Supervise them around decorations.
+Stick to your routines, and plan ahead for fireworks and travel.

 Enjoyed this article?